Adoption Leave Malta: Your Entitlements as an Adoptive Parent

 You've spent months -- possibly years -- working through the adoption process.
 The 7-week preparation course, the Home Study, the Adoption Board review, the dossier compilation, maybe international travel.
 When the child finally arrives in your home, the last thing you should be worrying about is whether your employer will give you time off to bond with them.

-Malta recognizes that adoptive parents need the same protected leave that biological parents receive.
-But the specific entitlements, how they interact with existing benefits, and how to claim the various financial grants aren't always laid out clearly.
+Malta provides adoptive employees with protected adoption leave.
+The specific entitlements, how they interact with existing benefits, and how to claim the various financial grants aren't always laid out clearly.
 Here's what you're actually entitled to.

 Paid Adoption Leave